-Mars, Incorporated is a private, family-owned business manufacturing some of the best-loved brands in the world.
+Mars, Incorporated is a private, family-owned business with some of the best-loved brands and services in the world.

-In 2016, we had approximately USD \$35 billion in net sales from our business categories of Petcare, Chocolate, Wrigley, Food, Drinks and Symbioscience.
+In 2017, we had nearly USD \$35 billion in net sales from our business categories of Petcare, Confectionery, Food, Drinks, and Mars Edge.

-Our more than 80,000
+Our more than

-Associates strive to deliver business growth we are proud of across our 424 sites in 78 countries.
+Associates strive to deliver business growth we are proud of across our more than 420 sites (including manufacturing facilities, offices and other workplaces) in more than 80 countries.